Danielement321/LLM4Beginner/README.md

 **Important:** If you do not have local cache for tokenizer, please uncomment `os.environ['TRANSFORMERS_OFFLINE'] = '1'`

 ## Train
+For the SimpleModel, run

+    python trainSimpleModel.py

-If you want to train the Decoder-Only Transformer, run the following command
+For the Decoder-Only Transformer, if you want to better understand how does the model accept data, run the following command

     python trainDecoder.py

+If you want to train the Decoder-Only Transformer with `Trainer` from transformer, run

+    python trainWithTrainer.py

 As for the VIT, run